fayzan101/QuizWebapp/README.md

   - Tab switching during a quiz leads to automatic disqualification.
   - The system gives a score of 0 if a user switches tabs during an active quiz.

+## Firebase Integration

+This project uses Firebase as its database solution.
+Firebase will be used to store quiz data and sync quiz results between different devices.
+This allows users to start a quiz on one device and continue it on another seamlessly, while also providing real-time updates to quiz results.

 ## Technologies Used
 Frontend: TypeScript, HTML, CSS
 Backend: Node.js / Express (or your backend stack)